Top Oracle DBA, RAC, and Performance Tuning Questions on Advanced Topics for Experienced Professionals:

 Q #18) What is the difference between media recovery & crash recovery?

-Media recovery needs to be performed by DBA while crash recovery will be an automated process that is taken care of SMON background process.
+Media recovery needs to be performed by DBA while crash recovery is an automated process that is taken care of SMON background process.

 Q #19) What is RAC and what are the various benefits of using RAC architecture?